keegancsmith/keegancsmith/index.rst

 time hacking on `Developer Infrastructure`_ at `Facebook`_.
 Otherwise I spent many years doing `Computer Science`_ at the `University of Cape Town`_.

-The best way to get hold of me is via email_.
+The best way to get hold of me is via Twitter_ or email_.

 .. _Keegan: https://www.facebook.com/keegan.csmith
 .. _Sourcegraph: https://sourcegraph.com/